openvcloud/docs/docs/GridPortal/GridNodes/GridNodes.md

 #### Error Conditions

-This table lists all error that occurred on the node:
+This table lists all errors that occurred on the node:

 ![[]](ECOs.png)